 My hypothesis, and I don't necessarily know this to be true, is that Company X asks Consultant Y to come in and look at their business.
 Consultant Y looks at all the finance numbers and they say, “Oh, you know, per our benchmarks for this other client of ours, if you did this thing you could grow by 10%.”
 I think that's how a lot of consultants work; they just look at existing, readily available data, make a bunch of assumptions, give a recommendation for technology (because everybody believes technology can make their lives better), and then they leave.
-It’s like, “here's your work to go do,” and they leave.
+It’s like, “here's your work to go do,” and off they go.
 So they have no accountability to actually see their work through or know whether their recommendation was effective and impactful.
 No one is learning in this process and there’s certainly no physics involved.

 That's a service level difference between Service Physics and many other consultancies.
 We stick around.
 And we don't just come in and look at data that’s existing, we go and collect it ourselves and we teach the client teams how to collect it and to see what's actually happening.
 We don't rely on what's easy to access in terms of database numbers or what the finance projections are; we’ll actually go and collect our own data that helps us understand the physics of what's happening within the business, derive our own perspective, paint a picture of their business in numbers, and use that to create a real recommendation that's rooted in reality.

 So to paraphrase, Service Physics, in contrast to other consultants, generates their own metrics; they do deep research on how a business is functioning, and produce recommendations based off of that deeper research.